Can Executor Sell House? A Complete Guide for Inherited Property

 Can an Executor Decide to Sell a House?

+If you’re asking, “Can executor sell house?”
 Yes, an executor can decide to sell a house under most circumstances, particularly if the sale is necessary to cover estate debts or if the will specifically directs them to do so.
-Even if the will doesn’t provide specific instructions about selling the house, an executor has the authority to do so if selling is in the best interest of settling the estate.
+Even if the will doesn’t provide specific instructions about selling the house, an executor still has the authority to move forward with a sale if it’s in the best interest of settling the estate.

 For example, if there are multiple beneficiaries and no single person is interested in keeping the property, selling the house and dividing the proceeds might be the simplest solution.
 Additionally, if the estate has outstanding debts, selling the property may be necessary to cover those expenses.